sbrosinski/jenuecom/content/blog/new-years-resolution.md

 Now that it is written, it shall be done! 😂

-I’ll still be chasing rainbows and butterflies!
-Because that’s who I am.
+I’ll still be chasing rainbows and butterflies, because that’s who I am.
 But if I can spend more time in the moment and less time chasing, I’ve already won.

 Do you have a New Year’s resolution?